-This rare manuscript is a visual interpretation of the male body, surrounded by Sanskrit extracts from 'Bhāvaprakāśa' by Bhāvamiśra (fl. ca. 1650–1690), a 17th century Ayurvedic work that is still used in Ayurvedic medical colleges today.
+This rare manuscript is a visual interpretation of the male body, surrounded by Sanskrit extracts from 'Bhāvaprakāśa' by Bhāvamiśra (fl. ca. 1650–1690), a 17th-century Ayurvedic work that is still used in Ayurvedic medical colleges today.

-It's not clear who the intended audience for the manuscript would have been, but Dominik Wujastyk, who carried out extensive research on the manuscript, suggests that there are clues in its condition and the manor of its creation.
+It's not clear who the intended audience for the manuscript would have been, but Dominik Wujastyk, who carried out extensive research on the manuscript, suggests that there are clues in its condition and the manner of its creation.

 The painting is flat and shows no signs of having been rolled up, so it may have been intended for display, but the freshness of the colours suggests limited exposure to daylight.
 Perhaps it hung on the wall in a royal physician's examining room, or maybe it was used for teaching?

 One intriguing question is whether the artist was painting a corpse (as with other anatomical illustrations) or a living person.
 The open eyes and the style of the figure calls to mind the ‘body maps’ used to show Tibetan bloodletting and moxibustion points, and these are relevant only to living bodies.
 Yet the anatomical details are clearly the results of dissecting a dead body.

 Illustrations are rare in Sanskrit tradition, but they are more common in Nepali and Tibetan texts, so to have such a striking illustration at the centre of the work may be another example of how this is a unique interpretation of Ayurveda.

 A written reminder